PlayDecoded

 Logistic Regression

 We use logistic regression to convert rating differences and contextual factors into probabilities.
-This mathematical approach ensures our percentages are well-calibrated— when we say a team has a 70% chance, they should win about 70% of those games historically.
-The model learns optimal weights for each factor from thousands of past games.
+The aim is calibration: when we say a team has a 70% chance, we want those teams to win about 70% of the time.
+We don't just assert that; we track how close we actually get, by confidence band, on our accuracy page.
+The model learns weights for each factor from thousands of past games.

 Factor Weighting